Don’t follow the crowd—enjoy multiple adventures in a single journey in New Caledonia !

 In shops, Australian and NZ dollars may be accepted but submitted to the current exchange rate.

-1 Euro = 119, 3317 F CFP
+1 euro = 119, 3317 F CFP